shubham-tiwari171/gym/gym-app/README.md

-# Pixico - Your Source for High-Quality Images
+# Gym - Your body can do it.

 The Gym Website is a dynamic fitness center website.
 It features a sticky header, user registration/login, an engaging About Us section with a YouTube video, scrollable Training Programs, a Trainer section, Pricing details, and social media integration.
 The project showcases web development, UX design, and library utilization skills.

 ## Project Page

-Check out Pixico here: [Gym Website](https://prismatic-sunburst-318848.netlify.app)
+Check out Gym here: [Gym Website](https://prismatic-sunburst-318848.netlify.app)

 ## Tech Stack